Why Does Washington, DC's Water Taste Bad?RSS

-We answer this question in much more detail in a different post, but here's the skinny: Like a growing number of US cities, Washington, DC uses chloramine as the primary disinfectant for a couple of reasons:
+We answer this question in much more detail in a different post, but here's the skinny on chlorine in drinking water: Like a growing number of US cities, Washington, DC uses chloramine as the primary disinfectant for a couple of reasons:

-2. It doesn't form disinfection byproducts in the presence of organic matter.
+- It doesn't form disinfection by products in the presence of organic matter.